alisadiq91/financeTracker/README.md

         5. Copy the connection string.

-        6. Ensure you replace the Username and Password when you set up the Database Access.
+        6. Ensure you replace the Username and Password with the correct values that were used when you set up the Database Access.

     * The MONGO_DBNAME is the name of your database in MongoDB.